PainterQubits/Unitful.jl/docs/src/logarithm.md

 mdtable(tab, latex=false, head=head, side=side)
 ```

-‡: `1/Hz * 3dB` could be allowed, technically, but we throw an error its unclear if a
+‡: `1/Hz * 3dB` could be allowed, technically, but we throw an error if it's unclear whether
-quantity is a root-power or power quantity:
+a quantity is a root-power or power quantity:

 ```jldoctest
 julia> u"1/Hz" * u"3dB"